 The Heat Illness Prevention Standard (CCR, Title 8, Section 3395) requires all employers with outdoor worksites to take certain steps to prevent heat related illness.
 Heat related illness is a serious medical condition that results when the body is unable to cool itself sufficiently through sweating.
 Both personal and environmental factors can contribute to the likelihood of developing heat related illnesses which includes heat stress, heat exhaustion, heat cramps, heat syncope (fainting) and ultimately, heat stroke.
-The purpose of this program is to teach supervisors and employees how to reduce the risk of developing heat related illness, recognize the signs and symptoms of heat illness and how to respond should heat related illness occur.
+The purpose of this program is to teach supervisors and employees how to reduce the risk of heat related illness, and respond properly should heat related illness occur.

 Supervisors have the primary responsibility of ensuring the health and safety of their employees.
-Supervisors who have employees who work outside, or in indoor areas where heat related illness is likely to occur (kitchens, boiler room, etc.) must do the following:
+Supervisors who have employees with outdoor worksites, or in indoor worksites where heat related illness is likely to occur (kitchens, boiler room, etc.) are responsible for:

-- Comply with the Cal/OSHA Heat Illness Prevention Standard and the UCSB Heat Illness Prevention Program.
+- Ensuring their units comply with the Cal/OSHA Heat Illness Prevention Standard and the UCSB Heat Illness Prevention Program.

-- Ensure employees have access to fresh drinking water and adequate shade to cool down during breaks.
+- Ensuring employees have access to fresh drinking water and adequate shade to cool down during breaks.

-- Ensure employees working in hot conditions are accounted for at the end of the work shift.
+- Ensuring employees working in hot conditions are accounted for at the end of the work shift.

-- Worksite Specific Heat Illness Prevention Procedure Worksheet for Supervisors
+- Worksite Specific Heat Illness Prevention Plan Worksheet for Supervisors [PDF] [Word]

 - Cal/OSHA Heat Illness Prevention Standard (CCR, Title 8, Section 3395)

 - California Division of Occupational Safety and Health (DOSH) Heat Illness Prevention Information